|Birth: ||Oct. 28, 1828|

 |Death: ||May 27, 1919|

 There are many questions about his name.
 His father Davis, in his will, calls him Gabriel H.

 There is a question as to his mother.
 It probably was Mary "Polly" Garrett, and not Margaret Ellen Knapp since he was born before Davis married Miss Knapp..
 It is thought he possibly left home once he learned that Margaret was not his biological mother.
 He went to live with a Booton Uncle around Peoria or Knox County, Illinois, never to return home.
 There is some thought as to that is why his name appeared on so many records as Bamzyl.
 He married Catherine (Brandt) Derby in Peoria County, Illinois.
-She lost her first husband and first child to the "scourge".
-(JSH)
+She lost her first husband to "scourge".

 In 1861 he enlisted in Company D, Nineteenth Regiment, Iowa Volunteer Infantry, for service in the Civil War.
 He served three years, being mustered out at Davenport, Iowa in July, 1865.

 Company K Fourth Regiment, Volunteer Relief Corp. (after he got sick..October 11th or 12th, 1862) Waded a creek while too hot and cooled off too fast.